wine-group/purple/README.md

 The boxplot comparison provides a clear visualisation of latency statistics across different configurations.
 Key observations:

-- PURPLE achieves lower median latency compared to optimistic CAKE and defauly FQ-CoDel configurations
+- PURPLE achieves lower median latency compared to optimistic CAKE and default FQ-CoDel configurations
 - The interquartile range (IQR) is significantly smaller with PURPLE
 - PURPLE shows fewer extreme latency spikes that are characteristic of bufferbloat